 Seeking to grow your relationship with God?
-Come to the quiet on the Silent Directed Retreat.
-This retreat invites people to leave the busyness and noise of campus behind, enter into deep quiet, and there encounter the voice of God.
-This six day silent retreat is based on the retreat model offered by St. Ignatius of Loyola in the Spiritual Exercises.
-Along with daily meetings with a spiritual director to help process and guide the retreat, individuals will have freedom in forming the overall pattern of his or her retreat.
+Escape the noise on the Silent Directed Retreat.
+This six-day retreat is based on the model offered by St. Ignatius of Loyola in the Spiritual Exercises.
+Along with daily meetings with a spiritual director to help process and guide the retreat, each individual will have freedom in forming the overall pattern of his or her retreat.
 As a silent, individual retreat, there are plenty of opportunities for personal prayer, reflection, rest, and time outdoors.
 Communal prayer and worship opportunities will also be available.

 Why go on a silent retreat?

 A silent retreat is a great way to reconnect with God.
 It is an opportunity outside of our everyday life that gives us time to rest in Godís love, to understand more deeply who we are, and who God is calling us to be.What happens on a silent retreat?
 Is it hard not to talk?

 If any of the following apply to you:

 Then the Silent Directed retreat may be exactly what you need.